OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/fix-runtime-issues.md

 HttpContext.Current.Response.AddHeader("Access-Control-Allow-Credentials", "true");
 ```

-55591 is assumed to be a port which client uses
+Here, replace "55591" with the port used by the client

 [Here](https://doc.opensilver.net/documentation/in-depth-topics/wcf-and-webclient.html#to-add-cors-to-your-web-service-recommended-simply-follow-these-steps) is how to add Global.asax and CORS.